DNTM2802/players-reputation-management-oauth2/README.md

 python3 -m venv venv
 source venv/bin/activate
 python3 -m pip install -r requirements.txt
-python3 migrate
+python3 manage.py migrate
 python3 manage.py loaddata fixtures/game.json --app matchmaker.game
 ```
-With the virtual environment created and the requirements installed, you will now have to run a docker container, which will work as a cache database for the Django Channels (websockets) module:
+With the virtual environment created and the requirements installed, you will now have to run a docker container, which will work as a database for the Django Channels (websockets) module:
 ```
 docker run -p 6379:6379 -d redis:5
 ```